shivasiddharth/WiFi-Signal-Strength-Checker/README.md

  Simple tool to check the WiFi signal strength at your office or home.

 ## Parts required
-Markup : 1.
-NodeMCU or Wemos D1 Mini
+1. NodeMCU or Wemos D1 Mini
             Purchase links:
               Amazon
               1. US: https://amzn.to/3vk56Ln